Motsuji Temple

 Google Maps

-From Hiraizumi Station, you can reach Motsuji Temple in 3 minutes by the Loop Bus or by walking for about 10 minutes.
+From Hiraizumi Station, you can reach Motsuji Temple in 3 minutes by Loop Bus or by walking for about 10 minutes.

 Resources